civol/HDLRuby/README.md

 __Note__:

-- With HDLRuby, when some code is passed as argument, it is invoked using the `.()` operator, and not simple parenthesis like functions.
+- With HDLRuby, when some code is passed as an argument, it is invoked using the `.()` operator, and not simple parenthesis-like functions.

 Assuming the addition with saturation is now implemented by a function named `add_sat` and a multiplication with saturation is implemented by a function named `mult_sat` (with similar arguments), a circuit implementing a signed 16-bit sum of product saturating at 1000 with 16 coefficients could be described as follows: